Generic name: Melphalan hydrochloride

 Overdoses resulting in death have been reported.
 Overdoses, including doses up to 290 mg/m2, have produced the following symptoms: severe nausea and vomiting, decreased consciousness, convulsions, muscular paralysis, and cholinomimetic effects.
 Severe mucositis, stomatitis, colitis, diarrhea, and hemorrhage of the gastrointestinal tract occur at high doses (>100 mg/m2).
 Elevations in liver enzymes and veno-occlusive disease occur infrequently.
 Significant hyponatremia caused by an associated inappropriate secretion of ADH syndrome has been observed.
 Nephrotoxicity and adult respiratory distress syndrome have been reported rarely.
 The principal toxic effect is bone marrow suppression.
 Hematologic parameters should be closely followed for 3 to 6 weeks.
 An uncontrolled study suggests that administration of autologous bone marrow or hematopoietic growth factors (i.e., sargramostim, filgrastim) may shorten the period of pancytopenia.
 General supportive measures together with appropriate blood transfusions and antibiotics should be instituted as deemed necessary by the physician.
 This drug is not removed from plasma to any significant degree by hemodialysis or hemoperfusion.
 A pediatric patient survived a 254-mg/m2 overdose treated with standard supportive care.

-As with other toxic compounds, caution should be exercised in handling and preparing the solution of Melphalan Hydrochloride.
+As with other toxic compounds, caution should be exercised in handling and preparing the solution of Melphalan hydrochloride for injection.
 Skin reactions associated with accidental exposure may occur.
 The use of gloves is recommended.
-If the solution of Melphalan Hydrochloride contacts the skin or mucosa, immediately wash the skin or mucosa thoroughly with soap and water.
+If the solution of Melphalan hydrochloride for injection contacts the skin or mucosa, immediately wash the skin or mucosa thoroughly with soap and water.

 Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration whenever solution and container permit.
 If either occurs, do not use this product.